cgross/generator-cg-angular/README.md

 The name paramater passed (i.e. 'my-awesome-directive') will be used as the file names.
 The generators will derive appropriate class names from this parameter (ex. 'my-awesome-directive' will convert to a class name of 'MyAwesomeDirective').
 Each sub-generator will ask for the folder in which to create the new skeleton files.
 You may override the default folder for each sub-generator in the `.yo-rc.json` file.

 The modal subgenerator is a convenient shortcut to create partials that work as modals for Bootstrap v3.1 and Angular-UI-Bootstrap v0.10 (both come preconfigured with this generator).
-If you choose not to use either of these libraries, please do not use the modal subgenerator.
+If you choose not to use either of these libraries, simply don't use the modal subgenerator.

 Subgenerators are also customizable.
 Please read [CUSTOMIZING.md](CUSTOMIZING.md) for details.

 Submodules
 -------------

-A new subgenerator to create submodules is included in v3.1.
 Submodules allow you to more explicitly separate parts of your application.
 Use the `yo cg-angular:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a submodule, running other subgenerators will now prompt you to select the module in which to place the new component.
-You may still create any directory structure you wish, but a component within a module must be placed in the module directory or a subdirectory of the module directory.

 Preconfigured Libraries
 -------------